mP1/j2cl-maven-plugin/Readme.md

 - Blank lines are ignored
 - Lines beginning with HASH are considered to be comments and are ignored.
 - All other lines are used to build a glob pattern, using the java snippet directly below
-- No support is provided for escaping or any sort.
+- No support is provided for escaping of any sort.